 Chicago-style hot dogs are often referred to as being topped with a “salad,” and that’s not entirely wrong.
 All-beef Vienna Beef dogs on a poppy seed bun topped with yellow mustard, chopped white onions, bright green sweet pickle relish, a dill pickle spear, tomato, pickled sport peppers and a dash of celery salt.
 The giant hot dog outside is closer to what some people call the “original Chicago hot dog,” or a “Depression Dog,” a hot dog topped with onion, relish, mustard, sport pepper, and fries (which were usually wrapped up in wax paper with the hot dog).

-It was dark when we stopped there, our last stop before visiting the famed Spindle, and so didn’t get any great photos of the sign: a neon arrow declaring Henry’s as “It’s a meal in itself!” topped with that giant hot dog and fries.
+It was dark when we got to Henry’s Hot Dogs, our last stop before visiting the famed Spindle (now, sadly torn down), and so didn’t get any great photos of the sign: a neon arrow declaring Henry’s as “It’s a meal in itself!” topped with that giant hot dog and fries.
 Nor did we stop for food.

 So, hopefully, this Route 66 restaurant that’s been standing for 70 years will still be standing for many more so I can stop once again at this Illinois roadside attraction when I someday drive the Mother Road.

 Giant Hot Dog Topped with Fries at Henry’s Drive-In